HomeLatest NewsCyber SecurityiPhones vulnerable to Pegasus-type breaches, concedes Apple

 Preferred Source of Google

-While terming the Israeli-made spy tech “highly sophisticated” which cost millions of dollars to develop and are used to target specific individuals, the company in a statement said that such breaches are not a threat to a majority of its users and that the US major is adding new protections for its devices and to safeguard the data on them.
+While terming the Israeli-made tech “highly sophisticated” which cost millions of dollars to develop and are used to target specific individuals, the company in a statement said that such breaches are not a threat to a majority of its users and that the US major is adding new protections for its devices and to safeguard the data on them.

 “Apple unequivocally condemns cyberattacks against journalists, human rights activists, and others seeking to make the world a better place.
-For over a decade, Apple has led the industry in security innovation and, as a result, security researchers agree is the safest, most secure consumer mobile device on the market,” Ivan Krstić, head of Apple Security Engineering and Architecture, said in a statement.
+For over a decade, Apple has led the industry in security innovation and, as a result, security researchers agree iPhone is the safest, most secure consumer mobile device on the market,” Ivan Krstić, head of Apple Security and Architecture, said in a statement.

 Advertisement